 I wanted to be a golfer from the start.
 I went to college and played golf with people of my age, and they started to say that I was quite talented at the game, and that I should stick to it.

-You mentioned earlier that you were down at Salisbury and South Wilts Golf Club today?
+You mentioned earlier that you were down at the golf club today?
 So tell me what you do there?

 What do you like most about volunteering?